CombatCovid/TU-Delft-Scuba-Mask-covid-19/README.md

 It's also important to address the image in the _docs/img_ folder, not the _/img_ folder if one exists, and that the path always start without a slash (/): as simply _docs/img/cpap_600b.jpg_ in this case.

 Happily, we've been able to remove this last and uncomfortable requirement by an upgrade in CombatCovid app.
-So you may already notice many more images of your repo's images showing -- all of them now, without extra work.
+So you may already notice many more images of your repo's images showing -- all of them now, without the extra work.

 ~~The last point is that letter case is very important, particularly on the dot-ending part of file names, or they won't be found.
 So, always, _.jpg, .jpeg, .png, .gif_ -- Not, _.JPG_, etc..~~